 Pure Comparative Fault

-In contrast, states with pure comparative fault will allow an injured party to seek compensation even if they were 99 percent at fault.
-However, their recovery will be reduced by their own percentage of fault.
+In contrast, under pure comparative fault, an injured party can recover compensation regardless of their level of fault, even if they are 99% responsible for the accident.
+However, their recovery is reduced by their percentage of fault.

-Thirteen states use pure comparative fault, including Alaska, Arizona, California, Florida, Kentucky, Louisiana, Mississippi, Missouri, New Mexico, New York, Rhode Island, South Dakota, and Washington.
+States that use pure comparative fault include Alaska, Arizona, California, Florida, Kentucky, Louisiana, Mississippi, Missouri, New Mexico, New York, Rhode Island, and Washington.

 Modified Approaches